This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Style punch

 Printed velvet curtains are a wonderful way to add instant pattern.
 Our Kami collection, shown here in Emerald, would look beautiful in a simple scheme allowing its beauty to shine through.
 For those who prefer something a little more classic in flavour, Mountain Retreat in Onyx could be the perfect solution; it’s a dreamy design with a sophisticated Oriental mood.
 Maybe surprising for some, that eternal favourite, toile, is also available in velvet.
 Our Heat of the Night is a classic toile with a tropical feel that would lend a refined air to any living room.
-For an interesting look, mix velvets with natural linens and cottons; a clever trick is to frame your chosen print by adding a band of plain fabric.
+For an interesting look, mix types of velvets with natural linens and cottons; a clever trick is to frame your chosen print by adding a band of plain fabric.
 Velvet is a heavy fabric, so it keeps out the cold which is useful for drafty windows and it blocks out light, providing extra privacy and the perfect environment for sleep.
 So not only is velvet beautiful, it is practical as well.

 Cosmos Velvet – Mouse/Linwood